Intelligent design: Allegations of discrimination against ID proponents

 There have been allegations that ID proponents have met discrimination, such as being refused tenure or being harshly criticized on the Internet.
 In the documentary film Expelled: No Intelligence Allowed, released in 2008, host Ben Stein presents five such cases.
 The film contends that the mainstream science establishment, in a "scientific conspiracy to keep God out of the nation's laboratories and classrooms", suppresses academics who believe they see evidence of intelligent design in nature or criticize evidence of evolution.
 Investigation into these allegations turned up alternative explanations for perceived persecution.

 The film portrays intelligent design as motivated by science, rather than religion, though it does not give a detailed definition of the phrase or attempt to explain it on a scientific level.
 Other than briefly addressing issues of irreducible complexity, Expelled examines it as a political issue.
 The scientific theory of evolution is portrayed by the film as contributing to fascism, the Holocaust, communism, atheism, and eugenics.

 Expelled has been used in private screenings to legislators as part of the Discovery Institute intelligent design campaign for Academic Freedom bills.
 Review screenings were restricted to churches and Christian groups, and at a special pre-release showing, one of the interviewees, PZ Myers, was refused admission.
 The American Association for the Advancement of Science describes the film as dishonest and divisive propaganda aimed at introducing religious ideas into public school science classrooms, and the Anti-Defamation League has denounced the film's allegation that evolutionary theory influenced the Holocaust.
 The film includes interviews with scientists and academics who were misled into taking part by misrepresentation of the topic and title of the film.
 Skeptic Michael Shermer describes his experience of being repeatedly asked the same question without context as "surreal".

 Criticism

 Scientific criticism

-Advocates of intelligent design seek to keep God and the Bible out of the discussion, and present intelligent design in the language of science as though it were a scientific hypothesis.
+Typical objections to defining intelligent design as science are that it lacks consistency, violates the principle of parsimony, is not scientifically useful, is not falsifiable, is not empirically testable, and is not correctable, dynamic, progressive, or provisional.

 For a theory to qualify as scientific, it is expected to be: